stacktrace-nso/nonskating.club/content/guides/jam-timer.md

 As the Jam Timer, you simply wait for the Period Clock to run out while watching closely for the teams to call a Time Out or Official Review.
 When the Period Clock expires, execute the steps under **At the end of the first period** or **At the end of the game** as appropriate.

-Current versions of the CRG Scoreboard will highlight the lineup period clock in red to indicate to you that the jam should not start without a timeout being called.
+Current versions of the [CRG Derby Scoreboard](https://github.com/rollerderby/scoreboard/) will highlight the lineup period clock in red to indicate to you that the jam should not start without a timeout being called.
 Be aware, however, that older versions will not provide this warning.

 ### Time Outs and Official Reviews